SublimeText/InsertNums/README.md

 - **`prompt_insert_nums`**

     Opens an input panel with live preview as explained above.
+The parameter `preview` can specify if *Insert Nums* should show a live preview when editing the format string.
+Defaults to `true`.

 - **`insert_nums`**